awsdocs/aws-lambda-developer-guide/doc_source/with-ddb.md

 **Event Source Options**
 + **DynamoDB table** – The DynamoDB table to read records from\.
 + **Batch size** – The number of records to read from a shard in each batch, up to 1,000\.
 Lambda passes all of the records in the batch to the function in a single call, as long as the total size of the events doesn't exceed the [payload limit](limits.md) for synchronous invocation \(6 MB\)\.
++ **Batch window** – Specify the maximum amount of time to gather records before invoking the function, in seconds\.
 + **Starting position** – Process only new records, or all existing records\.
   + **Latest** – Process new records added to the stream\.
   + **Trim horizon** – Process all records in the stream\.